Teaching AI literacy in math class: 6 practical activities

 When evaluating AI platforms, check for curriculum alignment, mathematical rigor, personalization capabilities, and data privacy protections.
 This ensures AI tools complement rather than replace fundamental mathematics teaching.

-How SchoolAI supports AI literacy in math classrooms
+How SchoolAI Supports AI Literacy in Math Classrooms

 SchoolAI offers purpose-built tools that help students develop AI literacy skills while practicing mathematical reasoning, all while keeping teachers in control of instructional decisions.

 Spaces function as customizable AI learning environments where you design the learning experience once, and the AI adapts to each student's needs.
 For AI literacy in math, you might create a Space where students explore how algorithms make predictions, with the AI asking guiding questions like "What pattern do you notice in these data points?" rather than giving direct answers.
+Spaces come with built-in Agendas that structure the learning progression, ensuring students move through AI literacy concepts step-by-step while connecting them to your mathematical standards.

 PowerUps transform abstract AI concepts into interactive experiences.
 Students can use the graphing calculator to visualize how linear regression models make predictions, or explore decision tree logic through interactive mind maps.
 These tools make AI thinking visible and tangible.